kyuds/Robotics-6724C/README.md

 Please note that code was written during Freshman and Sophomore year of highschool.
 The code will not be updated in the future as well.
-Therefore, quality and syntax IS NOT up to date.
+Therefore, quality and syntax is NOT up to date.
 This repository exists for any random new VEX programmer who happens to stumble upon.

 ## VEX Robotics Coding Projects